chinamike65/hugo-tuolesi/content/book3/book3en.md

 The ultimate way is the way of the gurus,

-The highest faith in the gurur.
+The highest faith in the guru.

-By honoring the guru with the highest faith, the achievement will continue to improve.
+By honouring the guru with the highest faith, the achievement will continue to improve.

 ---